ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 export class TastingNoteEditorModule {}
 ```

-Make the same change within the `src/app/tasting-notes/tasting-note-editor/tasting-note-editor.component.spec.ts` where the testing module is configured.
+Make the same change with regard to the `imports` within the `src/app/tasting-notes/tasting-note-editor/tasting-note-editor.component.spec.ts` where the testing module is configured.

 ### Hookup the Modal